emberjs/rfcs/text/0000-router-service.md

 ```

 ### New Method: URL generation

 `urlFor(routeName, ...models, queryParams)`

-This takes the same arguments as `transitionTo`, but instead of initiating the transition it returns the resulting URL as a string.
+This takes the same arguments as `transitionTo`, but instead of initiating the transition it returns the resulting root-relative URL as a string (which will include the application's `rootUrl`).

 A `url-for` helper can be implemented almost identically to the `is-active` example above.